American Enterprise Institute: Arthur C. Brooks (2008–2019)

 When DeMuth retired as president at the end of 2008, AEI's staff numbered 185, with 70 scholars and several dozen adjuncts, and revenues of $31.3 million.
 Arthur C. Brooks succeeded him as president at the start of the Late-2000s recession.
 In a 2009 op-ed in The Wall Street Journal, Brooks positioned AEI to be much more aggressive in responding to the policies of the Barack Obama administration.
+Under his leadership, AEI identified itself with "compassionate conservativism" and the maximisation of happiness.
+Politico said that Brooks "helped elevate [AEI] into a bastion of free-market orthodoxy and center-right policy wonkery during the Obama years", before leaving to become a "happiness expert" and self-help guru.
 In 2018, Brooks announced that he would step down effective July 1, 2019.

 Termination of David Frum's residency

 On March 25, 2010, AEI resident fellow David Frum announced that his position at the organization had been "terminated."
 Following this announcement, media outlets speculated that Frum had been "forced out" for writing a post to his FrumForum blog called "Waterloo", in which he criticized the Republican Party's unwillingness to bargain with Democrats on the Patient Protection and Affordable Care Act.
 In the editorial, Frum claimed that his party's failure to reach a deal "led us to abject and irreversible defeat."